Jweder06/circuitpython-/README.md

 ### Evidence
 https://user-images.githubusercontent.com/112961442/236007901-c63ca9db-4f76-42a7-afc1-2abdc947ee72.mp4

-Credit Grant.G (couldent extract)
+Credit Grant.G Couldent extract

 ### Wiring

 ### Reflection
-This was eaisier than the prevous assignment because it dident include a LCD and only required us to record the Photointerupter individualy
+This was eaisier than the prevous assignment because it dident include a LCD and only required us to record the Photointerupter individualy with the serial monitor.
+It also was a way to contrast arduino and circut python as we did this exact assignment last year but it was done in arduino.